erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 - Created an "RT" binary column to mark all tweets that are retweets: 1 if it is a retweet, otherwise 0.
 - Created a "Hashtags" column that displays all hashtags, if any, for every tweet.
 - Created a list called "hashtag_list" containing all the hashtags that appear in the dataset.

+### Data Dictionary

+On the Repository you will finde the "ExtractedTweets.csv" file.
+This is the original data set.
+After some Exploratory Data Analysis, new features were extracted and new columns were created, to transform the dataset into a new table saved in the file "PoliticalTweets.csv".
+This analysis was performed in the file "1_EDA_Capstone.ipynb".

+Some important files, variables and features to take in consideration
+#### Files

+- **1_EDA_Capstone.ipynb**: File with initial EDA on the original dataset.
+- **ExtractedTweets.csv**: Original dataset with 3 columns Political Party, Handle and Tweet
+- **PoliticalTweets.csv**: New dataset created after initial EDA.
+This dataset will be the one used throughout the rest of the capstone project.

+  #### Variables and Features

+- **duplicate_tweets**: Shows ALL of the duplicate Tweets.
+- **duplicates_with_different_handle**: Shows ALL of the duplicate Tweets which are coming from different handles.
+- **df**: Original DataFrame which is outdated throughout the 1_EDA_Capstone.ipynb file.
+- **df_cleaned**: New DataFrame with the updated features and columns.
+- **hashtag_list**: A list with all of the hashtags that appear in the DataSet.